blackshirt/tls13/README.md

 # tls13
-Limited subset of TLS Protocol Version 1.3 from [RFC 8446](https://datatracker.ietf.org/doc/html/rfc8446) in pure V language for learning purposes.
+Limited subset of Transport Layer Security (TLS) Protocol Version 1.3 from [RFC 8446](https://datatracker.ietf.org/doc/html/rfc8446) in pure V language for learning purposes.

 ## Status
 > [!Warning]
 >
 > Implementing TLS 1.3 is a hard and full of cullprits that you should aware.
-> Its does not finished yet and no recommended for production use,
+> Its does not finished yet and not recommended for production use,
 > Its intended only for learning purposes.
 >
 > Basic of messages parsing, handshake processing, decryption/encryption record, key scheduling almost has been implemented.
-> With strict and limited configuration of `openssl s_server` command for local testing below,
-> It can perform full TLS 1.3 handshake phase and send application data
+> Tested with strict and limited configuration of `openssl s_server` and correctly configured `wolfssl` server, it successfuy can perform full TLS 1.3 handshake phase and send application data layer.

 > [!Note]
 > This module depends on some of v modules availables at this github repository.
 > Install its before to run some test.

-Its only supports limited subset of TLS 1.3 standard (maybe get updated in time)
+Currently, its only supports limited subset of TLS 1.3 standard (maybe get updated in time)
 - Client only (server maybe in plan)
 - Strict limited to only 1.3 version of standard (no plan for support for older version)
 - Only support TLS_CHACHA20_POLY1305_SHA256 ciphersuite